Freight Shipping from Albuquerque to Newark

 How much does it cost to ship freight from Albuquerque to Newark?

-Full truckload (FTL) rates from Albuquerque, NM to Newark, NJ currently range from $5,037-$6,209 for a standard dry van load over the 2,343-mile route.
+Full truckload (FTL) rates from Albuquerque, NM to Newark, NJ currently range $5,037-$6,209 (roughly $2.17-$2.68 per mile over 2,343 miles).
 LTL shipments typically cost $1,489-$2,392 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Albuquerque to Newark?